1985–86 Dundee United F.C. season

 The 1985–86 season was the 77th year of football played by Dundee United, and covers the period from 1 July 1985 to 30 June 1986.
 United finished in third place, securing UEFA Cup football for the following season.

-Match results
+Summary

 Dundee United played a total of 52 competitive matches during the 1985–86 season.
 The team finished third in the Scottish Premier Division.

-In the cup competitions, United lost in the semi-final of the Scottish Cup to Hearts and to Aberdeen in the same round of the Skol Cup.
+In the cup competitions, United lost in the semi-final of the Scottish Cup to Heart of Midlothian and to Aberdeen in the same round of the Scottish League Cup.
 Swiss side Neuchâtel Xamax eliminated United in the third round of the UEFA Cup.

+The club signed one player during the season with a total public cost of £70,000.
+Two other players joined before the following season.Three players were sold by the club during the season.

+The clubs playing kits were sponsored by future chairman Eddie Thompson's VG Foodstores.